 - Customer management: Shopify’s CRM features are not incredibly dynamic.
 You can create basic customer profiles with purchase history, contact information, and shopping preferences.
 You can also use automated emails to send order updates, digital receipts, and post-purchase promotions.
 Additional CRM features are available via integrations.

 - Online sales and ecommerce: Shopify offers a comprehensive ecommerce platform for merchants, allowing you to build and customize your site with templates or custom coding.
 Everything is synced in real time to ensure that you don’t sell something online that you don’t have on hand.

-- Reporting and analytics: Like the CRM, Shopify’s baseline reporting features are serviceable, but not robust.
+- Reporting and analytics: Like the CRM, Shopify’s baseline reporting features are serviceable but not robust.
 From the POS dashboard, you can check basics like sales, orders, traffic, and returns.
-Popular items and high-dollar items are featured, and you can compare the number of new versus returning customers.
+Popular items and high-dollar items are featured, and you can compare the number of new vs returning customers.
 For advanced reporting, you’ll need to upgrade to Advanced Shopify.

 What Shopify Is Missing

 Shopify is all about ecommerce, so stores that don’t do a lot of online business will probably find the POS functionally thin.
 Getting the most out of the system is all about linking up the right third-party integrations, so costs can add up.
 Shopify POS also lacks detailed analytics reporting tools, like costing and comprehensive CRM features.

 - Can design and sell memberships with autopay